slavadev/kidsboards/README.md

 **How it works?**

  - Create the purpose for the kid, e.g. toy or trip
- - Establish how much points is needed to reach the aim
+ - Establish how much points is needed to reach the goal
  - Assign points for good acts and withdraw for bad
  - Watch how your kid is getting better